 How to Write Your Podcast Outro (+ 3 Free Templates)

 You see, your podcast outro is real-estate gold, which is bursting with opportunities to leave your listener with one final impression of your episode.
-Whether this is a teaser to entice them to listen to the next episode, a request for them to leave a review, or an invitation to connect on social media, there are opportunities for your outro that are not to be missed.
+Whether this is a:

 Summarise the Episode

-Giving a quick recap helps your audience to remember the key points of your episode and provides a sense of closure.
+But giving a quick recap helps your audience to remember the key points of your episode and provides a sense of closure.
 After all, there’s nothing worse than happily listening to a podcast episode that ends so abruptly that you’re unsure if your Wi-Fi suddenly cut out.

 Call-To-Action (CTA)

-Your outro is a great place to include a CTA that encourages your listeners to take action.
 This could be anything from subscribing to your podcast, leaving a review, following you on social media, or signing up for your email list.
 However, make sure your CTA is clear and specific.
-And whatever you do, don’t include more than one CTA per episode outro.
+And whatever you do, try and avoid more than one CTA per episode outro.

 Why?